OpenSDP/college-going-r/docs/college_going_persistence.md

 college persistence for seamless enrollers compare to delayed enrollers?

-**Possible Next Steps or Action Plans:** Consider establishing MOUs with local community colleges to obtain detailed data on graduatesâ€™ postsecondary pursuits at two-year colleges (Course enrollment and transcript data) allowing agencies to explore persistence rates by assignment to remediation coursework.
+**Possible Next Steps or Action Plans:** Consider establishing MOUs with local community colleges to obtain detailed data on graduates’ postsecondary pursuits at two-year colleges (Course enrollment and transcript data) allowing agencies to explore persistence rates by assignment to remediation coursework.